top of page

 Sure.
 It's nice to be here, nice to meet you.
 I am a licensed clinical social worker specialising in trauma.
 In recent years, I have transitioned into writing, presenting, and conducting workshops, which I believe is where my true passion now resides.

-I'm a specialist in polyvagal theory, which is a theory of the autonomic nervous system, and I take Steve Porges's brilliant science of, I think, okayness or goodness as the easiest way to think about it—a tiny moment of joy or happiness.
+I'm a specialist in polyvagal theory, which is a theory of the autonomic nervous system, and I take Steven Porges's brilliant science of, I think, okayness or goodness as the easiest way to think about it—a tiny moment of joy or happiness.

 It begins in your biology.
 Your biology moves into feeling that tiny micro-moment of being regulated, balanced, safe: many of those words we might use to describe a Glimmer.
 In the way that we bring it to life.
 Now, when we turn our attention toward it, it is a moment that we can watch for.
 We can track it, we can feel it, we can notice it, we can share it with others.
 But it emerges from your biology; from your nervous system, finding that moment where it feels drawn into a bit of regulation.